-(c) Analysis of movements in the gross carrying amounts
+(c) Analysis of movements in gross carrying amount

-The note further explains how significant movements in the gross carrying amounts of loans to customers have contributed to changes in allowances for expected credit losses:
+Significant changes in the gross carrying amount of loans to customers during the year that contributed to changes in loss allowance were as follows:

-Loans to corporate customer and small- and medium-sized enterprises
+Loans to corporate customers and small- and medium-sized enterprises

-- A volume of loans issued to customers during 12 months of 2021 caused increase in gross carrying amount of the portfolio of loans to corporate customers and small and medium-sized enterprises by KZT 157,560 million, while respective increase in 12-month loss allowance amounted to KZT 3,671 million. - A volume of loans repaid during 12 months of 2021 caused decrease in gross carrying amount of the portfolio of loans to corporate customers and small and medium-sized enterprises by KZT 152,902 million, while respective decrease in 12-month loss allowance amounted to KZT 965 million. - Write-off of loans with gross carrying amount of KZT 40,402 million resulted in decrease in loss allowance categorised into Stage 3 by the same amount.
+- The volume of loans issued to customers during the twelve months of 2022 resulted in increase in the gross carrying amount of the portfolio of loans to corporate customers and small- and medium-sized enterprises by KZT 349,232 million, while respective increase in 12-month loss allowance amounted to KZT 3,671 million.
+The volume of loans received under the assignment contracts for rights of claim concluded with DB Alfa-Bank JSC on 9 April 2022, resulted in increase in the gross carrying amount of the portfolio of loans to corporate customers and small- and medium-sized enterprises by KZT 62,110 million.
+The volume of loans received under the assignment contracts for rights of claim concluded with DB Alfa-Bank JSC during the period from the date when control was obtained to the date of the merge of Eco Center Bank JSC with the Bank (5 September 2022), resulted in increase in the gross carrying amount of the portfolio of loans to corporate customers and small- and medium-sized enterprises by KZT 22,101 million.
+The volume of loans received as a result of the merge of Eco Center Bank JSC with the Bank resulted in increase in the gross carrying amount of the portfolio of loans to corporate customers and small- and medium-sized enterprises by KZT 3,383 million (Note 4). - The volume of loans repaid during 12 months of 2022 resulted in decrease in the gross carrying amount of the portfolio of loans to corporate customers and small- and medium-sized enterprises by KZT 211,757 million, while respective decrease in 12-month loss allowance amounted to KZT 342 million. - The write-off of loans with a gross carrying amount of KZT 25,358 million resulted in decrease in loss allowance for the Stage 3 instruments by the same amount.